Sub-Committee: Managing Construction Productivity

 The construction industry as a whole continues to be challenged by very limited productivity gains.
-In fact, in many categories of the construction industry, including industrial (non-farm and non-residential), statistical data shows that productivity has actually decreased over the span of the last 30 to 40 years.
+In fact, in many categories of the construction industry, including industrial (non-farm and non-residential), statistical data shows that productivity has remained flat or decreased in recent years.

 - Poor Use of Data Based Largely on Paper Documents Produced by a Highly Fragmented Team – The use of paper documents produced by architects and designers working independently, with little or no interoperability, and not able to find many problems until the construction phase, leads to difficulties in coordinating and managing the work effort.
 For example, there are significant additional costs from capturing and resolving the data from multiple independent sets of plans which are inherent in this process and result in errors, omissions, extra work, and claims (The additional costs of poor data interoperability were documented in a NIST study titled “Cost Analysis of Inadequate Interoperability in the U.S. Capital Facilities Industry” – http://www.nist.gov/manuscript-publication-search.cfm?pub_id=101287 – published in 2004.).

-- A Business Environment Characterized by Cyclical Material and Labor Costs – Studies and data show that the construction industry is characterized by periodic boom and bust cycles.
-This tends to reduce investment in capital equipment and use of off-site prefabrication which might not be utilized during a subsequent period of low demand.
-This reinforces labor-intensive methods, which in turn, puts an emphasis on reducing costs by reducing training of the labor force and use of the cheapest labor available.
+- A Business Environment Characterized by Cyclical Material and Labor Costs – Studies and data shows that the construction industry is characterized by periodic boom and bust cycles.
+This tends to reduce investment in capital equipment and use of off-site prefabrication, which might not be utilized during a subsequent period of low demand.
+This reinforces labor-intensive methods, which in turn, puts an emphasis on reducing costs by reducing the training of the labor force and use of the cheapest labor available.

 - Improve / Change the RFI – Change Order process

 - Communication between Owner, Engineering, and Contractor (Common tools, data flow alignment, etc.)

 - Communication to the craft, (production expectations, metric, goals)

 - Minimizing or limiting the impacts of project disruptions